Traveling waves and homogeneous fragmentation: Discussion

 \subsection{Branching processes, product martingales and the FKPP equation}

-Our main theorem is in the spirit of earlier results which concern branching Brownian motion or Branching random walks.
-We discuss these here and we explain why equation (\ref{E: integ dif equ-first-view}) is the analogue of the FKPP traveling wave equation for fragmentations.
+Our main theorem follows in the spirit of earlier results which concern BBM or BRWs.
+We discuss these here and we explain why equation (\ref {E: integ dif equ-first-view}) is the analogue of the FKPP traveling wave equation for fragmentations.